VanderpoelLiam/liamvanderpoel.com/content/articles/local-websites/index.md

 192.168.0.123
 ```

-We can also verify that in our browser we can additionally access the service at `http:/internal.kelp.xyz:8080/`.
+We can also verify that in our browser we can additionally access the `whoami` service at `http:/internal.kelp.xyz:8080/`.

 ### Reverse Proxy

 So far we can access any service from any machine on our Tailnet using our custom subdomain `internal.kelp.xyz` if we know the port on which each service is running e.g. `whoami` is running on port `8080`, so we type into our browser `http://internal.kelp.xyz:8080/`.
 Our goal for this section is no longer need port numbers, but to instead access our services by chaining subdomains e.g. `http://whoami.internal.kelp.xyz`.
-This is the job of our [Reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) which routes traffic to the specific services depending on their url.
+This is the job of our [Reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) which routes traffic to the specified service depending on the url.

 #### Caddy setup